Joe Biden-Kamala Harris rematch highlights second round of Democratic debates

 CNN picked the lineup in an on-air drawing Thursday.
 The 20 qualifying candidates were divided with 10 on stage each night at the Fox Theater in Detroit.

-The other candidates picked to face off July 30 were former South Bend, Indiana, Mayor Pete Buttigieg, Rep. Beto O’Rourke of Texas, Sen. Amy Klobuchar of Minnesota, New Age guru Marianne Williamson, former Rep. John Delaney of Maryland, former Colorado Gov. John Hickenlooper, Rep. Tim Ryan of Ohio and Montana Gov. Steve Bullock.
+The other candidates picked to face off July 30 were South Bend, Indiana, Mayor Pete Buttigieg, former Rep. Beto O’Rourke of Texas, Sen. Amy Klobuchar of Minnesota, New Age guru Marianne Williamson, former Rep. John Delaney of Maryland, former Colorado Gov. John Hickenlooper, Rep. Tim Ryan of Ohio and Montana Gov. Steve Bullock.

 The rest of the lineup for the second night includes former Housing Secretary Julian Castro, entrepreneur Andrew Yang, Sen. Cory Booker of New Jersey, Washington Gov. Jay Inslee, Sen. Kirsten Gillibrand of New York, Rep. Tulsi Gabbard of Hawaii, Sen. Michael Bennet of Colorado and New York Mayor Bill de Blasio.